two-n/cirque/README.md

 ```

+## Approach

+- Aligns circle and path by tracing a circle using the path's commands
+- Splits path commands when necessary to maintain a balance between a) mapping path commands uniformly, and b) aligning per distance unit
+- Avoids [more sophisticated](http://spencermortensen.com/articles/bezier-circle/) circle approximation methods in favor of high-rate sampling

 ## Limitations

-The _chain path_ is a SVG path description of a polygonal chain (i.e. polyline, composite Bézier, etc.) containing M commands as well as absolute or relative L, C, and Z commands.
-Support for all path commands is planned.
+The _chain path_ is a SVG path description of a polygonal chain (i.e. polyline, composite Bézier, etc.) containing any SVG path commands except arcs, support for which is planned.

 The _circle path_ is a SVG path description containing an M command followed by at least one A command (but typically two). `circlePath` is a utility for generating simple, compatible _circle paths_.
 Some more flexiblility in the format may come in the future, including (optionally) adhering to winding order.